 The Steering Committee oversees the strategic and tactical operation of the Veterans Healthcare Policy Institute.
 Steering Committee members assist in identifying areas of study, educating key stakeholders, and providing direction to the fellows and policy analysts.

-Jasper Craven has covered a plethora of policy issues on the local, state and federal levels for outlets including Politico Magazine, The American Prospect, The Nation, The New York Times, The Boston Globe, The Chicago Tribune, and Vermont Digger.
-He is presently focused on military and veterans' issues, where he has written about snake oil salesmen hocking dubious PTSD treatments, untoward corporate and ideological lobbying over veterans' policy, and corruption inside the Vermont National Guard.
+Jasper Craven covers the military and veterans' issues for outlets including Politico Magazine, The American Prospect, The Nation, The New York Times, The Boston Globe, The Chicago Tribune, and Vermont Digger.
+He has written about snake oil salesmen hocking dubious PTSD treatments, untoward corporate and ideological lobbying over veterans' policy, and corruption inside the Vermont National Guard.

 Lou Kern is a Vietnam combat veteran.
 He was at the Siege of Khe Sahn and he ran deep recon patrols with 3rd Force Recon Co, USMC.
 He completed college after his military service and opened a custom wood shop.
 Lou specialized in grand staircases, although is now a semi-retired master craftsman.